-South Korea court sentences ex-president to 5 years in martial law case
+South Korea’s ex-president Yoon given 5-year jail term in martial law case

 “So, guilty on all of those charges and, again, this feeds into that main trial [for insurrection].
 We are expecting that verdict in February,” he added.

-Yoon was previously impeached, arrested and then dismissed as president after his short-lived imposition of martial law in 2024, which triggered huge public protests calling for his removal.
+Yoon was previously impeached, arrested and then dismissed as president after his short-lived martial law attempt, which triggered huge public protests calling for his removal.

+But Yoon has remained defiant and has insisted he broke no laws.

+He has argued in court that it was within his powers as president to declare martial law and that the action was aimed at sounding the alarm over the obstruction of government work by opposition parties.